JCurran0499/MatrixScript/README.md

 ### Frontend and Backend Servers

 This project is designed to be run on two different servers, a frontend and backend.
-Below are instructions for setting up and running both of these servers.
+This repository represents the backend, and below are instructions for setting up and running the backend server.
+The frontend can be found [here](https://github.com/JCurran0499/MatrixScript-Frontend)<br/>
 In many cases, especially your local device, it is acceptable to run both on the same host.
 However, it is best practice to set up independent public servers (ex: virtual machines) for this purpose. <br/> <br/>
-The frontend will be accessed by users through the internet on HTTP port 80, and the backend will be accessed exclusively by the frontend on port 4567.
-Configure your Security Groups as such.
+The backend will be accessed exclusively by the frontend on port 4567.
+Configure your Security Group as such.
 <br/>
 <br/>
 ### Backend Setup